buildpacks/spec/platform.md

       - All run-image layers SHALL be preserved
       - All run-image config values SHALL be preserved unless this conflicts with another requirement
     - MUST contain all buildpack-provided launch layers as determined by the [Buildpack Interface Specfication](buildpack.md)
-    - MUST contain a layer containing all buildpack-provided Software Bill of Materials (SBOM) files for `launch` as determined by the [Buildpack Interface Specfication](buildpack.md) if they are present
+    - MUST contain a layer containing all Software Bill of Materials (SBOM) files for `launch` as determined by the [Buildpack Interface Specfication](buildpack.md) if they are present
       - `<layers>/sbom/launch/<buildpack-id>/sbom.<ext>` MUST contain the buildpack-provided `launch` SBOM
       - `<layers>/sbom/launch/<buildpack-id>/<layer-id>/sbom.<ext>` MUST contain the buildpack-provided layer SBOM if `<layer-id>` is a `launch` layer
-      - `<layers>/sbom/launch/sbom.legacy.json` MAY contain the legacy non-standard Bill of Materials for `launch` (where [supported](buildpack.md))
+      - `<layers>/sbom/launch/sbom.legacy.json` MAY contain the legacy buildpack-provided non-standard Bill of Materials for `launch` (where [supported](buildpack.md))
+      - `<layers>/sbom/launch/buildpacksio_lifecycle/launcher/sbom.<ext>` MUST contain the CNB-provided launcher SBOM if present in the `/cnb/lifecycle` directory
     - MUST contain one or more app layers as determined by the [Buildpack Interface Specfication](buildpack.md)
     - MUST contain one or more launcher layers that include:
         - A file with the contents of the `<launcher>` file at path `/cnb/lifecycle/launcher`